FIWARE/ops.Monitoring-parsers/monasca_persister/README.rst

         }
       },
       "meta": {
-        "tenantId": "str",          // = tenant_id if the user submitting the metric "region": "str"             // = region that Monasca API is bound to }
+        "tenantId": "str",          // = tenant_id of the user submitting the metric "region": "str"             // = region that Monasca API is bound to }
     }